 Limit the time you spend with the vulnerable person.

 How to care for a child under the age of 5 who has symptoms

 Young babies are particularly at risk for certain infectious respiratory diseases.
-To protect your baby under 3 months of age from viruses that cause these diseases:
+To protect a baby under 3 months of age from germs that cause these diseases:

 When wearing a mask is not possible

-In every case, avoid all contact with vulnerable people if you have symptoms and cannot wear a mask.
+Avoid all contact with people if you have symptoms and cannot wear a mask.